arpcard/rgi/README.rst

       rgi main --input_sequence /path/to/nucleotide_input.fasta --output_file /path/to/output_file --input_type contig

-Run RGI using GNU parallel
+Run RGI using GNU Parallel
 --------------------------------------------

 - system wide and writing log files for each input file.
 (Note add code below to script.sh then run with `./script.sh /path/to/input_files`)